Curriculum Provision

 Maths:

-Red Rose Maths is taught in years 1 to 4 and the Lancashire Mathematics Scheme in years 5 and 6.
-We firmly believe and teach in the sequence of concrete, modelling then to abstract concepts in a mastery approach.
+Red Rose Maths is taught in years 1 to 6.
+This is mastery approach to Maths where we believe all children can achieve.
+We firmly believe and teach in the sequence of concrete, modelling then to abstract concepts in this mastery approach.

 Below are the overviews of what our children learn in each year group and when.